Confessions of a Window Cleaner

 Confessions of a Window Cleaner is a 1974 British sex comedy film, directed by Val Guest.

 Like the other films in the Confessions series; Confessions of a Pop Performer, Confessions of a Driving Instructor and Confessions from a Holiday Camp, it concerns the erotic adventures of Timothy Lea, based on the novels written under that name by Christopher Wood.
-Each film features Robin Askwith and Antony Booth.
+Each film stars actors Robin Askwith and Antony Booth, and several feature actress Linda Hayden, Askwith's long-time girlfriend.

 Plot

 Timothy "Timmy" Lea is an optimistic but clumsy young man who works alongside his brother-in-law, Sidney "Sid" Noggett, in their window cleaning business.
 Timmy narrates his day-to-day activities, and he sees many things through the various windows he cleans of houses and big buildings, including many naked women.

 Sid and his wife Rosie are expecting their first child, so Sid has employed Timmy to "satisfy" his customers, little realising his bumbling ways and that he is irresistible to women.
 One day, Timmy meets policewoman Elizabeth "Liz" Radlett, and he is instantly attracted to her.
 He and Sid go to a social club to watch a burlesque performer, who takes Timmy backstage to have sex with him.
 During a home window cleaning, Jacqui Brown is overly flirty with Timmy and is bored as her husband is away.
 Timmy spills liquid detergent and leaves the tap water running, causing an overload of bubbles to fill the kitchen while the pair are having sex.

 Later, Timmy meets with Liz again and asks her to the cinema.
 On another window cleaning job, he winds up having sex with housewife Carole.
 Timmy often visits his parents, Mr. Lea and Mrs. Lea; Mr. Lea often brings home trinkets and junk he finds at the lost property office.
 Timmy hangs a moose head that his father has found, but it rips through the wall.
 During their trip to the movies, Timmy tries to feel up Liz, but she is uninterested in his sexual advances.

 Liz's father, Inspector Radlett, is somewhat wary of her daughter's choice of men.
 On another house visit, Brenda is having sex with Timmy, when they are interrupted by a man he assumes is her husband.
 He hides under the tiger rug, but it turns out that it was her landlord.
 On another job, Timmy almost has sex with foreign maid Ingrid, who enjoys yoga, before they are interrupted by her employer, Mrs. Villiers.
 She then tries to seduce him and gets all dirty in the coal cellar.
 Next, Timmy ends up having sex with customer Elvie, who pulls out the wall bed, but they are interrupted by her lesbian partner, Ronnie.
 They have a squabble on the bed before it springs back into the wall with them all on it.